MetaDocencia/NASA_TOPS-OS101-2026/Module_1/Lesson_5/M1_L5_readme.md

 ### What Have We Covered in this Module?

 - Preparing and organizing in advance are crucial components for ensuring the effectiveness of open science work.
-- Open Science and Data Management Plans (OSDMP) provide a plan for how open science is integrated into a project including the sharing of data, software, and results.
+- Open Science and Data Management Plans (OSDMP) provide a plan for how open science is integrated into a project, including the sharing of data, code, and results.
 - Designing for openness is a critical aspect of making sure that open science is integrated into the entire scientific workflow from start to finish.
 This includes resources that can be used, products that will be made, and how the science will be shared.
-- Open Science is already happening - there are already teams conducting their research openly and many resources that can be used to make your research more open.
+- Open science is already happening - there are already teams conducting their research openly and many resources that can be used to make your research more open.
-- There are more opportunities to participate and learn about Open Science – this is just the start!
+- There are more opportunities to participate and learn about open science - this is just the start!

 ## Lesson 5: Knowledge Check